MediaComem/comem-travel-log-ionic-setup/README.md

 As you can see, we propose to use a tab view with 3 screens, and an additional 4th screen accessible from the trip list:

-* The create trip tab.
+- The create trip tab.
-* The places map tab.
+- The places map tab.
-* The trip list tab.
+- The trip list tab.
-  * A trip details page.
+  - A trip details page.

-Now that we know what we want, we can start setting up the app!
+Now that we (somewhat) know what we want, we can start setting up the app!

 <a href="#top">↑ Back to top</a>